-The mark for a Special thesis (i.e. one offered in addition to the eight main subjects) may, if it is to the candidate's advantage, be substituted for another, lower, main mark, provided that the mark that is replaced is not lower than 30.
-The resulting combination of subjects must conform to the rules concerning text-based subjects: that is, there must remain four text-based papers for Course I candidates (including at least one in each of Greek and Latin) and for Course II candidates who are not taking Second Classical Language, and three text-based papers for Course II candidates who are taking Second Classical Language.
-With this proviso, a Special Thesis mark can be substituted for a mark in any branch of the examination (History, Philosophy etc.).
-In other words, a Special Thesis will not be deemed to be a thesis in Archaeology or Literature or Philology etc., and so a mark for a Special Thesis on say a literary topic could be combined with marks from five Literature subjects.
+The mark for a Special Thesis (i.e. one offered in addition to the eight main subjects) may, if it is to the candidate's advantage, be substituted for the lowest mark awarded for one of the candidate's eight main subjects, with the following restrictions:

+- The mark for a Special Thesis may not replace a mark lower than 30 for a main subject. - After substitution, the resulting combination of eight marks used to determine the candidate's overall mark must conform to the rules concerning text-based subjects, i.e. there must remain four text-based papers for Course I candidates (including at least one in each of Greek and Latin) and for Course II candidates who are not taking Second Classical Language, and three text-based papers for Course II candidates who are taking Second Classical Language.